adiframemedia/maptur/README.md

 Maptur Pro will be available to download and purchase at  **[maptur.adfiramemedia.com](https://maptur.adiframemedia.com/)**

+* iOS App is not live currently
+* Android App is in development
+* Desktop Client is available

 The Blender Free Edition is available here: **[Blender Free Edition](https://github.com/adiframemedia/maptur/tree/main/Free%20Edition%20Scripts)**

 <br />